eslint/rfcs/designs/2024-baseline-support/README.md

 - Generating the baseline can be based on the cache file and should be faster when the cache file is used.
 - Allows developers to re-generate the baseline or even adjust it manually and re-lint still taking the same cache into consideration.
-- It even allows developers to delete completely the baseline and still take advantage of the cached file in subsequent runs.
+- It even allows developers to delete the baseline and still take advantage of the cached file in subsequent runs.

 ## Documentation